siinn/siinn.github.io/index.md

 <tr>
 <td width="50%">
 <h2>Background</h2>
 I received a Bachelor's degree in Mathematics and Physics at the <a href="http://berkeley.edu">University of California, Berkeley</a>.
-I am on my last year of the Ph.D. in Experimental Particle Physics at <a href="http://www.osu.edu">the Ohio State University</a>.
+I am in my last year of the Ph.D. in Experimental Particle Physics at <a href="http://www.osu.edu">the Ohio State University</a>.
 </td>

 <td width="50%">